alkacon/opencms-core/webapp/update/readme.txt

 * Hint: You can use the "Resource changed since" feature in the the Database Administration to export all the changes you have done after installing OpenCms
+* In some cases there may occur problems while updating the configuration files.
+  Make sure these files don't contain any html-entities that are not valid xml-entities also (for example: &copy; is no valid xml-entity, replace it with &#169;).

 --------------------------------------
 Important Notes for 6.x Updates only: